StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 | [StackState Agent](#stackstate-agent) | ✅ | `stackstate-cluster-agent-agent` |
 | [StackState ClusterCheck Agent](#stackstate-clustercheck-agent) | - | `stackstate-cluster-agent-clusterchecks` |

+{% hint style="info" %}
+To integrate with other services, a separate instance of the [StackState Agent](/stackpacks/integrations/agent.md) should be deployed on a standalone VM.
+It is not currently possible to configure a StackState Agent deployed on a Kubernetes cluster with checks that integrate with other services.
+{% endhint %}

 ### StackState Cluster Agent

 StackState Cluster Agent is deployed as a Deployment.
 There is one instance for the entire Kubernetes cluster: